 Johann Jakob Scheuchzer, a Swiss physician and naturalist from Zurich, was searching for dragons in the Alps in the early 1700s, determined to either confirm or dispel the rumours about this fantastic creature.
 Scheuchzer’s pursuit of dragons was motivated in part by the dragon stone of Lucerne, because in medieval times, it was believed that dragons with healing powers lived in the rugged clefts and crevices of Mount Pilatus.

 Unfortunately, all he found were the fossils of quite common endemic animals.
 Yet, having studied the local lore, J.J.
-Scheuchzer came up with a catalogue of dragons.
+Scheuchzer came up with a catalog of dragons.
 You can read more about the dragon legends in the Alps in this blog.
 Or see them as street drinking fountains in Lucerne.

 Another dragon chronicle dates back to 1619 and reads: 'as I was contemplating the serene sky by night, I saw a very bright dragon with flapping wings go from a cave in a great rock in the mount called Pilatus toward another cave, known as Flue, on the opposite side of the lake'.
 This legend was the inspiration for Steven Reineke’s famous concert band piece, Pilatus: Mountain of Dragons.